ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 ```
 stdlogging=1
 ```
+Superceeded by `serverlogging=`.
 Route normal server logs to stdout and bugs logs to stderr.
 Useful with Docker.
 Use stdlogging=0 to turn off (the default).

 ```
 DebugLevel=n